-- 1. Being profit-oriented, this industry heavily depends on economic forces and drivers, such as market changes, monetary and fiscal policies, interest rates, employment, inflation rates, demographic changes, political changes, energy, security, and natural disasters.
+- Being profit-oriented, this industry heavily depends on economic forces and drivers, such as market changes, monetary and fiscal policies, interest rates, employment, inflation rates, demographic changes, political changes, energy, security, and natural disasters.
 All of these have a direct effect on the ways in which the industry produces and distributes its services.
-All of these are, in major part, beyond reach of the main actors, forcing even the most influential actors to adapt constantly to these forces. - 2.
+All of these are, in significant part, beyond the reach of the main actors, forcing even the most influential actors to adapt constantly to these forces. - 2.
 The industry significantly depends on modern technologies.
-Being highly competitive, all the actors in the arena are forced to use any available means to ensure business advantage over competition.
-In that respect, the use of new technologies in many cases means a better service for the clients and, consequently, a better market position. - 3.
-Finally, the industry, particularly shipping, is intensely regulated.
-Today, rules and regulations, international, regional or national, set numerous restrictions on almost any activity at sea but also in ports.
-This holds even for contractual relations, especially in case of companies operating at international market.
+Being highly competitive, all the actors in the arena are forced to use any available means to ensure business advantage over the competition.
+In that respect, the use of new technologies in many cases means a better service for the clients and, consequently, a better market position.

-ECSA Strategic priorities for EU shipping policy 2019-2024, 2019
+&lt;sup>18 ECSA Strategic priorities for EU shipping policy 2019-2024, 2019